Registered Nurse CV Example, Writing Tips & Questions

 Summary Statement

-Registered nurse with strong experience in delivering quality care to patients.
-Professional with more than eight years of practice in emergency room care, triage and post-surgical recovery.
+Registered nurse with strong experience delivering quality patient care.
+Professional with over eight years of experience in emergency room care, triage and post-surgical recovery.
 Strong knowledge of medicine, pharmacology and standards of care in the hospital or private practice setting.
 Caring and reliable person with a reputation for building a great rapport between medical providers and patients.
 Committed to making patients more informed and comfortable during their care.

 Core Qualifications